Wind Advisory issued for Santa Barbara County South Coast by NWS - NewsBreak

 Wind Advisory issued for Santa Barbara County South Coast by NWS

-Effective: 2021-08-03 15:00:00 PDT Expires: 2021-08-04 03:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
+Effective: 2021-08-02 20:45:00 PDT Expires: 2021-08-03 03:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
 Secure outdoor objects.
-Target Area: Santa Barbara County South Coast WIND ADVISORY REMAINS IN EFFECT UNTIL 3 AM PDT WEDNESDAY * WHAT...Areas of northwest to north winds 20 to 35 mph with gusts up to 45 mph expected late this afternoon through early Wednesday morning.
-Strongest winds from Gaviota to San Marcos Pass. * WHERE...Santa Barbara County South Coast. * WHEN...Until 3 AM PDT Wednesday. * IMPACTS...Gusty winds will blow around unsecured objects and make driving difficult, especially for high profile vehicles.
-This includes Highways 101, as well as the Gaviota and San Marcos Passes.
+Target Area: Santa Barbara County South Coast WIND ADVISORY REMAINS IN EFFECT UNTIL 3 AM PDT TUESDAY * WHAT...Areas of northwest to north winds 20 to 35 mph with gusts up to 45 mph expected.
+Strongest winds from Gaviota to San Marcos Pass. * WHERE...Santa Barbara County South Coast and Santa Barbara County Mountains. * WHEN...Until 3 AM PDT Tuesday. * IMPACTS...Gusty winds will blow around unsecured objects and make driving difficult, especially for high profile vehicles.
+This includes Highways 101, and...as well as the Gaviota and San Marcos Passes.
 Tree limbs could be blown down and a few power outages may result.alerts.weather.gov

 Comments / 0